masoncfrancis/CS3450-5-App/README.md

 ```
 $ django-admin startproject mysite
 ```

+Code for the project may be copied down from this GitHub repo.

 A file named 'common.env' will be used to hold environment variables, and will not be committed to GitHub for security reasons.